Cheddar Gorge: Recreational use

 Cliff Road (B3135), which runs through the Gorge, offers a popular climb for bicyclists and has a maximum gradient of 16%.
 The ascent featured in stage 6 of the 2011 Tour of Britain.

 There are about 590 graded rock climbing routes on the South side of the gorge, which are generally open to climbers between 1 October and 15 March each year.
 The North side of the gorge has about 380 climbing routes and the land is predominantly owned by the National Trust and mapped as Open Access land which give a right of access for climbers all year.
 Each of the routes is named and included in the British Mountaineering Council guidebook.
 Although the majority of the climbs are "trad" or "traditional", which means that the leader places protection as they go up, there are also some "sport" routes where bolts are left in place.
 Climber Chris Bonington was the first to scale the Coronation Street route in 1965.

 Visitors to the gorge have experienced a number of accidents.
 Rescue services, including local mountain rescue and cave rescue groups, frequently use the gorge to stage exercises.
 It is also used as a training location for military rescue helicopter pilots.

 The Cheddar Man Museum of Prehistory inspired by the discovery of ancient hominids such as Cheddar Man contains information about the caves and their palaeontological development.
 Exhibits include original flint tools and human remains excavated from the caves.
 The Visitors' Centre and Restaurant is an important Modernist design by Geoffrey Jellicoe, dating from 1934.
-Jellicoe was commissioned by the fifth Marquess of Bath, and created a two-block structure with a roof-top pool.
+Jellicoe was commissioned by the fifth Marquess of Bath, and created a two-block structure with a rooftop pool.
 He drew inspiration from International Modernist buildings, including the De La Warr Pavilion.
 The integrity of the building has been greatly compromised.
 In the 1960s, the glass roof to the restaurant, and the pool set above it, were removed to increase seating capacity, and it has since been re-clad in poor quality materials.
 Michael Spens, in his comprehensive study, The Complete Landscape Designs and Gardens of Geoffrey Jellicoe, writes that it is "now barely recognizable as a pioneer construction of the modern period".

 There is a clifftop walk from Jacob's Ladder along the crest of the gorge and back to the road, with views of the gorge.
 A caving experience is offered within Gough's Cave.
-There is a path of 275 steps, built up the side of the gorge, known as Jacob's Ladder after the Biblical description of a ladder to the heavens.
+There is a path of 274 steps, built up the side of the gorge, known as Jacob's Ladder after the Biblical description of a ladder to the heavens.
 A watchtower at the top provides a 360–degree view of the entire area and village.
 An open-top bus tour operates during the summer.
 Cheddar cheese is made in the lower part of the gorge.